graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-In a composed schema, a non-null input field must not be inaccessible.
-Otherwise, the field would be required to have a value, but the user would not be able to provide one.
+In a composed schema, a non-null input field must always be accessible.
+If it is not, the field would require a value, yet the user would be unable to supply one.

 A valid case where a public input field references another public input type: